-The group continues to monitor inflationary risks closely and mitigate where possible; In our primary dairy business we have forward purchased some essential raw materials such as fertiliser to ensure supply continuity and we are a net beneficiary of inflationary trends in dairy commodity prices.
-In our B2B A2-protein dairy business, we are working on reflecting inflationary pressure into pricing on customer contracts to minimize price volatility.
+The group continues to monitor inflationary risks closely and mitigate where possible.
+In our primary dairy business we have forward purchased some essential raw materials such as fertiliser to ensure supply continuity and we are a net beneficiary of inflationary trends in dairy commodity prices.